-1. Seriously, all these troubles for just for one soul?
+1. Seriously, All Those Troubles for One Troubled Soul?!
 Jesus went through all the troubles to save one single soul from the tyranny of the devil.
 Yes, He did it all to save one man from the years of torment from the unclean spirits.
-Yes, to save the one whom everyone else has given up on, Jesus traveled land and sea.
+Yes, Jesus traveled land and sea to save the one soul whom everyone else has given up on.
 For one single soul.
 For that man.

-To know exactly what troubles Jesus had gone through to save that man, I need to take you back a little bit in time.
+To know exactly what troubles Jesus had gone through to save the mad man, I need to take you back a little bit in time.
 Today's incident takes place in Mark 5.
-Remember the parable of the sower?
+Remember the parable of the Sower?
 That was the lesson Jesus gave to the crowd in a town called Capernaum in Mark 4.
-Capernaum is one of the seaports in the Sea of Galilee (more like a lake).
+Capernaum is one of the seaports in the Sea of Galilee.
 After the teaching, one evening, Jesus said to His disciples, "Let us go over to the other side."
 That means, to get in the boat and sail a several miles across the Sea of Galilee.
 That night, in the middle of the Sea, they experienced a terrifying storm that almost drowned them until Jesus calmed it.
 The disciples discovered that even the wind and the sea obey Jesus (Mark 4:35-41).

-Then, they went across the sea and arrived at Gerasenes the opposite side of Galilee.
-After He cast out the demons from the man, by the townsfolk Jesus was asked to go back home.
+Then, they went across the sea and arrived at Gerasenes the opposite side of Capernaum.
+After He cast out the demons from the man, the townsfolk asked Jesus to go back home.
 They didn't welcome Him, did they?

-Consider one more time all these troubles Jesus and His disciples went through in a matter of day: a life-threatening storm, and the encounter with the mad man, the unwelcoming people, and return home.
+Here's the summary of all the troubles Jesus and His disciples went through in a matter of day: a life-threatening storm, and the encounter with the mad man, the unwelcoming people, and return home.
 I am not sure if they had any time to eat breakfast that day.
-It makes us wonder, "Was all this trouble, including the death scare, was for one mad man?
-Who was not even a Jew?"
+It makes us wonder, "Was all this trouble, including the death scare, worth it?
+Just for one mad man who was not even a Jew?"
 The answer is a resounding YES.

-The story assures me how much God loves people.
-Especially the troubled ones.
-Especially those whom people have given up on them.
-Jesus has a very special heart for them.
-Jesus would not mind going through His own troubles to save such people from their life-long troubles.
+The story assures us how much our Father in Heaven loves people.
+All of them.
+But especially the troubled ones.
+Especially those whom people have given up on.
+Jesus too has a very special heart for them.
+Jesus would not mind going through troubles to save such people from their life-long troubles.
 Furthermore, even if you're the only soul to save from sin, God would've still sent Jesus to earth.
 Jesus still would've gone to the cross for you.
 You are that much important.
-Your soul is that much precious in the sight of God.
+Every soul is that much precious in the sight of God.

-2. Money or person (v.
+2. Money or Person (v.
 17)?
-To Jesus, one person's worth was far more than that of 2000 pigs.
+To Jesus, one person's worth was far more than that of 2,000 pigs.
 One scientist once calculated how much worth one person's flesh and bones.
 Altogether less than \$100.
 But, to God our Father, our soul is infinitely more precious than all the other creatures combined or even the entire world.
 "For what does it profit a man to gain the whole world, and forfeit his soul?"
 (Mark 8:36).